scott2b/codeandcircuits/site/collections/_posts/2022-10-24-initial-thoughts-on-identity-federation.md

 think it will essentially come down to this: If you can currently imagine how your organization will likely grow into more than one application requiring identity management, then you're probably better off not using your framework's builtin authentication system.
-Call me crazy, but ripping out hundreds or even just dozens of foreign keys downstream to accomodate a newfangled identity system in your legacy application that is live with active users just doesn't strike me as fun.
+Call me crazy, but ripping out even just dozens of foreign keys downstream to accomodate a newfangled identity system in your legacy application that is live with active users just doesn't strike me as fun.
 Instead, I'm leaning toward a policy of mitigating early on, at the very least using UUID user IDs